Rose Book-Collecting Prize 2013-2014

 The contest is open to all current undergraduate and graduate students of the University registered for a Cambridge degree.
 To enter, students should submit a list of their collection together with a short essay, explaining the theme and significance of the collection, by the first day of the Lent full term.
 Shortlisted candidates will be invited to talk about their collection to the judges.

 The judges will make their decision based on the intelligence and originality of the collection, its coherence as a collection, as well as the thought, creativity and persistence demonstrated by the collector and the condition of the books.
 The value of the collections will not be a factor in determining the winning entry – a coherent collection of paperbacks is a perfectly valid entry.
 Previous shortlisted entries include ‘Collecting the Gothic’, ‘Missionary travels in the South Seas’, ‘The handwritten record: manuscripts and annotated books’, and ‘German and Austrian travel and first hand experience in Asiatic dominions of the Ottoman Empire, 1871–1918’.
-In 2013, the prize was won by Chloe Stopa-Hunt (King's College) for her collection of books and pamphlets relating to Camille Desmoulins.
+In 2014, the prize was won by Chrisopher White (Darwin College) for his collection of books on eugenics in the twentieth century.
 For examples of winning topics at other universities, see winning collections.

 The prize will be awarded in the Easter Term.
 It has been funded by Professor James Marrow and Dr Emily Rose in honour of Dr Rose’s parents, Daniel and Joanna Rose.